By Pamela Smerker on | No Comments

-Having both a passion for baking and photography, my iPhone makes taking photos of my creations so quick and easy.
+Having a passion for both baking and photography, my iPhone makes taking photos of my creations so quick and easy.
 I’d like to share with you how I go about photographing food for my cooking and entertaining blog!

-With some recipes, I share a fresh out of the oven image that isn’t necessarily styled, but taken at a great angle.
+With some recipes, I will share a fresh out of the oven image that isn’t necessarily styled, but taken at a great angle.
 My readers may be more inclined to try a recipe if they can see this “real life” photo, that isn’t so intimidating.

 I also like to share these fresh out of the oven pictures on Instagram (one of my favorite marketing techniques) as a teaser of what recipes will be coming to my blog soon.

 Do you ever scroll through Pinterest or flip through magazines and drool over the beautiful food images you see?
 Those great shots that make you want to jump in and take a bite.
 In this next part, I am going to share how I pair different foods with props to get those eye-catching styled recipe photos.

 When it comes to styling breakfast foods, or any meal, keep it simple.
 I like to add a dish towel or a linen napkin for extra color and texture.
 Make sure when you are picking props, the colors compliment your display.
 You don’t want a bright yellow napkin or extreme print to take away attention away from your egg casserole.

 Show off your ready-to-eat plate by adding a utensil or two and highlighting the main dish.
 While these images make the dishes look effortless, they are pleasing to the eye and will make the viewer want to put on their apron and start cooking!

 Dessert images are my favorite type of food to style.
 Props can include festive plates, napkins, place mats, candles, party decorations and confetti.
 While using various props can be fun, you don’t want to lose the dessert in your shot that has too much going on.

 Get up close and personal with your dessert and make sure it takes “center stage” in your photos.